svilupp/svilupp.github.io/wip/business_case_for_julia_adoption.md

 # THIS IS AN UNFINISHED DRAFT

 # TL;DR
-Adopting the Julia programming language for your projects can drastically expedite the entire lifecycle.
-With a modest learning time investment of 1-2 months in the Julia language, you can potentially cut your project completion time in half from 20 weeks to just 10 weeks.
-That's a return on investment worth considering.
+Adopting the Julia programming language for your projects can potentially cut your project completion times in half.
+The following sections provide several examples of how the reduction can be achieved across the different stages of the project lifecycle.

 \toc

 # Introduction
-At the recent JuliaCon 2023, I had the opportunity to share my thoughts (link TBU) on why Julia is a game-changer in the world of data science and business decision intelligence.
+At the recent JuliaCon 2023, I had the opportunity to share my thoughts ([link](https://www.youtube.com/watch?v=yJE3FYpHe18)) on why Julia is a game-changer in the world of data science and business decision intelligence.

 My presentation was centered around three core tenets - Learn Faster, Build Faster, and Build Better - which encapsulate the potential of Julia to revolutionize the way we help businesses make data-driven decisions.

-However, due to time constraints, I wasn't able to delve into the tangible business case for adopting Julia or provide practical examples to demonstrate these advantages.
-This blog post seeks to fill that gap and, hopefully, will help you make a compelling case for Julia adoption in your organization.

-In the following sections, I will illustrate how Julia's strengths align with the stages of the CRISP-DM data science process model, providing some justification for the reduction in project timeline.
-By contextualizing the benefits of Julia within this widely-used framework, I hope to make the business case for Julia adoption compelling and clear.
-Let's delve into a deeper exploration of how Julia can enhance your decision intelligence projects.
+This blog provides several examples of how the efficiencies are achieved.

+There are three key sections:
+1) Introduction to CRISP-DM as the reference project lifecycle framework
+2) Summary table with the pre- and post durations
+3) Examples and comments for each phase.

+## Adapt me!
+Each business is different.
+Hopefully, the examples will help you think about where the benefits would come from and adjust it for your case when presenting it to the management.

+Note that I'm using estimates based on my personal experience and projects.
+Whilst your baselines should be different, I believe that you should be able to achieve broadly the same relative benefits (ie, halving the completion time).

+Increase the odds of success by following the advice provided in my talk.

 # CRISP-DM

-Before we delve into the advantages of Julia, let's briefly discuss the Cross-Industry Standard Process for Data Mining (CRISP-DM), the framework that guides our data science journey.
+Before we delve into the advantages of Julia, let's briefly discuss the Cross-Industry Standard Process for Data Mining (CRISP-DM).
 Introduced in 1999, CRISP-DM has emerged as a widely accepted methodology for data mining, analytics, and data science projects.

 ![CRISP-DM Framework](/assets/business_case_for_julia_adoption/CRISP-DM.png)